Stephen Silas: Charlotte/New Orleans Hornets (2000–2002)

+Cleveland Cavaliers (2003–2005)

-Prior to joining the Warriors, Silas served as an advance scout for the Washington Wizards during the 2005–06 season after spending five seasons on the coaching staffs of his father, Paul Silas, with the Cleveland Cavaliers and both Hornets' franchises.
-Silas served as an assistant coach for the Cavaliers from 2003 to 2005, where he worked closely with LeBron James and was responsible for individual skill work, player development, game preparation, pre-game walkthroughs as well as the management and development of the technology and NBA scouting systems for the coaching staff.
+Silas spent five seasons on the coaching staffs of his father with the Cleveland Cavaliers and both Hornets' franchises.
+He served as an assistant coach for the Cavaliers from 2003 to 2005, where he worked closely with LeBron James and was responsible for individual skill work, player development, game preparation, pre-game walkthroughs as well as the management and development of the technology and NBA scouting systems for the coaching staff.
 Silas also served as head coach for the Cavaliers 2003 Summer League teams in Boston and Orlando.

-Silas also spent three seasons as an assistant coach with the Charlotte Hornets prior to joining the Cavaliers.
-Silas originally joined the Hornets in the summer of 1999 as an advance and college scout, scouting nearly 200 NBA and college games in that role.
-He also served as the head coach for the Hornets Summer League squad at the 2002 Orlando Summer Pro League.
-In addition to his work with NBA teams, Silas coached at the 2003 and 2007 NBA Pre-Draft camps.
+Golden State Warriors (2006–2010)

+Prior to joining the Warriors, Silas served as an advance scout for the Washington Wizards during the 2005–06 season.
+Silas spent more than five years coaching with the Golden State Warriors.
+He did not only work with his father, but also worked for legendary Hall of Fame coach Don Nelson.
+With the Warriors, Silas concentrated on the development of perimeter players as well as game preparation and managing the team's offensive and defensive playbook.
+One of these perimeter players included the two-time MVP Stephen Curry.
+He also served as the head coach for the Warriors' Summer League entry in Las Vegas.

+Charlotte Bobcats/Hornets (2010–2018)

-In 2010, he joined the Charlotte Bobcats after his father became interim head coach of the team.
-At the end of the 2015–16 season, Silas emerged as a leading candidate to fill the head coaching position for the Houston Rockets.
+In December 2010, he joined the Charlotte Bobcats after his father became interim head coach of the team.
+During the 2011–12 season, on several occasions Silas served as the head coach for the Charlotte Bobcats.

+Silas assisted the Hornets to the playoffs in the 2013–14 and 2015–16 seasons and during the 2013–14 season, the Hornets finished with the second highest number of single season wins in franchise history (43).
+At the end of the 2015–16 season, Silas emerged as a leading candidate to fill the head coaching position for the Houston Rockets, although Mike D'Antoni ended up getting the job.

 On December 4, 2017, Silas filled in as head coach of the Hornets when Steve Clifford became ill, and continued to do so until Clifford returned on January 16, 2018.

+Dallas Mavericks (2018–2020)

-On May 24, 2018, Silas joined the Dallas Mavericks as an assistant coach.
+On May 24, 2018, Silas joined the Dallas Mavericks as an assistant coach under championship head coach Rick Carlisle.